Gene-Proximity Models For Genome-Wide Association Studies: Spatial Boost Model

 \subsection{Gene Relevances}

 We allow for the further strengthening or diminishing of particular gene weights using gene relevances $\mathbf{r}$.
-If we set $\mathbf{r} = \mathbf{1}_G$ and allow for all genes to be uniformly relevant, then we have the ``non-informative'' case.
-Alternatively, if we have some reason to believe that certain genes are more relevant to a particular trait than others, for instance on the basis of previous research or prior knowledge from an expert, then we can encode these beliefs through $\mathbf{r}$; in particular, we recommend using text-mining techniques, e.g. \citep{al2010text}, to quantify the relevance of a gene to a particular disease based on literature.
+If we set $\mathbf{r} = \mathbf{1}_G$ and allow for all genes to be uniformly relevant, then we have a ``non-informative'' case.
+Alternatively, if we have some reason to believe that certain genes are more relevant to a particular trait than others, for instance on the basis of previous research or prior knowledge from an expert, then we can encode these beliefs through $\mathbf{r}$.
+In particular, we recommend using either text-mining techniques, e.g. \citep{al2010text}, to quantify the relevance of a gene to a particular disease based on citation counts in the literature, or relevance scores compiled from search hits and citation linking the trait of interest to genes, e.g. \citep{MalaCards}.